Fontbonne University: Early history

-Fontbonne University, founded in 1923 as Fontbonne College as a women's college, takes its name from Mother St. John Fontbonne, who, in 1808 after the French Revolution, refounded the Congregation of the Sisters of St. Joseph (CSJ).
+Fontbonne University, established in 1923 as "Fontbonne College" as a women's college, takes its name from Mother St. John Fontbonne, who, in 1808 after the French Revolution, refounded the Congregation of the Sisters of St. Joseph (CSJ).
 More than a century and a half before, in 1650, the Sisters of St. Joseph had been founded in LePuy, France.
 During the French Revolution, the sisters were forced to return to their homes and the community was dispersed.
 Some 28 years after the re-founding, six Sisters of St. Joseph came to the United States in 1836 and established American roots at Carondelet, a small community in south St. Louis, Missouri within the Archdiocese of St. Louis.
 Five years later, in 1841, they opened St. Joseph's Academy for girls.

-First classes began at Carondelet College following World War I, with the first eight baccalaureate degrees given in 1927.
+First classes began at "Carondelet College" following World War I, with the first eight baccalaureate degrees given in 1927.
 By then, a new campus at the current location was built to accommodate the increase in students.
 Over the next 20 years a liberal arts curriculum was developed.
 A cafeteria, swimming pool, and gymnasium were added to the original buildings (Ryan Hall, Science Building, Fine Arts Building).
 Medaille Hall, the university's first residence hall, was dedicated.
-The school, initially affiliated with the University of Missouri and Catholic University of America, received North Central accreditation and degree-granting powers.
+The school, received North Central accreditation and degree-granting powers.

 In the 1950s its Department of Education was expanded to include special education, behavioral disorders, learning disabilities, and mental handicaps.
 A major in deaf education linked Fontbonne with St. Joseph's Institute for the Deaf.
 The department of communication disorders was established to prepare teachers for speech-impaired children and adults.
 Insufficient space led to the high school and college sections to be separated and the former moved to its new campus in the suburb of Frontenac in 1955.
-The college section became "Fontbonne College" as the academy name now solely referred to the high school.
+The college section became Fontbonne College as the academy name solely referred to the high school.

+On October 24, 1970, a group of eight African American women entered the library of Fontbonne University with a common goal.
+Yolande Nicholson, Antoinette Smith, Rita Hunt, Jeannette Gauda, Collette Lemelle and three others chained the doors of the library shut and began to do their homework as they occupied the space.
+Their goal was to see the points in their previously written manifesto come to reality.
+In their manifesto they asked the following changes to be made at Fontbonne: to have an African American administrator, an African American officer in both Financial Aid and Admissions, an African American counselor, an orientation program more geared towards African Americans, African American cultural education experiences, a specific area in the library for African American students and an establishment of an African American artist series fund.
+Along with these demands, their manifesto demanded wage increases and an improvement of working conditions for African American workers at Fontbonne.
+Overall, the demands of these women were an effort to more fully integrate African American students and workers with the Fontbonne Community, and to address their concerns about exclusion.